Two rescued from inactive mine recall desperation and hope

 "We should have never went underground.
 It was a stupid mistake.
 We thought we was coal mining.
 I thought it was fun," Beverly said.
 "Once we realized that we was lost, we wasn't coal mining no more.
 It wasn’t fun, it was surreal."

-Beverly said the ordeal has inspired him to be a better man, like his father.
+Beverly said the ordeal has inspired him to be a better man.

-“It was a life-changing experience,” he said, adding that his father had warned him in the past that if he kept acting foolishly, he could pay a serious price.
+"It was a life-changing experience," he said, adding that family members have warned him in the past that if he kept acting foolishly, he could pay a serious price.

 Beverly said he's grateful to the rescuers, to his friends and to be home with his family.